zmanion/SBOM/CISA_WG_tracker.md

 ### Participation

-Weekly meetings on Mondays 1000-1100 EDT.
-The VEX WG is also piloting a mailing list.
-To subscribe, send mail to ${group_name}+subscribe@<span>googlegroups.com.
-You can also subscribe and access the list [on the web]((https://groups.google.com/g/cisa-sbom-vex)) using a Google account.
-The name of the list is cisa-sbom-vex.
+Weekly meetings on Mondays 1000-1100 ET.
+To subscribe to the cisa-sbom-vex mailing list, send mail to cisa-sbom-vex+subscribe@<span>googlegroups.com.
+You can also subscribe and access the list [on the web](https://groups.google.com/g/cisa-sbom-vex) using a Google account.

 ### Standing documents